 Time to start worrying again.

 Many insurers offer renters insurance (a.k.a. tenants insurance or apartment insurance) that is tailored to fit the specific needs of tenants.
-Historically, though, renters insurance has not been nearly as popular as homeowners insurance.
-According to a 2012 Insurance Information Institute (III) poll, 96 percent of homeowners had homeowners insurance but only 31 percent of renters had renters insurance.
-It’s only natural then to call renter’s into question.
+Historically, though, renters insurance has not been nearly as popular as homeowners insurance, which is why it’s only natural to call renter’s into question.
 Is it a scam?
 Are people just unaware of their options?
 The only way to get the right answer for yourself is to properly understand the coverage and limitations of renter’s.

 It’s only natural then to call renter’s into question.
 Is it a scam?
 Are people just unaware of their options?